indracollective/laravel-revisor/docs/model-events.md

 # Model Events

-Laravel Revisor provides several model events for you hook into key publishing and versioning events.
+Laravel Revisor fires several Model Events for you hook into key publishing and versioning events.

-All events are fired on the Draft record, and pass the relevant published or versioned record as an argument to your callback (if applicable).
+All events are fired on the Draft record, and pass the relevant Published or Versioned record as an argument to your callback (if applicable).

-Event listeners can be registered using static methods on the Model class that correspond to the event name.
+Event listeners can be registered using static methods on the Model class.
+The method names correspond to the event name.

 ```php
 Page::published(function (Page $page, Page $publishedRecord) {